mcandre/lair/README.md

 lair runs on a wide variety of platforms, including Linux, UNIX, and Windows.
 This helps to promote a higher degree of portability for your applications.

 lair is operating system agnostic, programming language agnostic, and build system agnostic.
-In fact, we recommend delegating many tasks from lair to project specific build systems!
+In fact, we recommend delegating many tasks from lair to project-specific build systems!

 ## Speed